janzmazek/Obsidian-to-latex/README.md

-# Obsidian to LaTex
+# Obsidian to LaTeX

 A tool to create academic reports straight from [Obsidian notes](https://obsidian.md).
-The parser translates from Obsidian markdown to LaTex and it only requires some structure in the way you write your notes/essays.
+The parser translates from Obsidian markdown to LaTeX and it only requires some structure in the way you write your notes/essays.

 ## Using the parser
 Requirements:

 - Python 3

-Your LaTex project must load the following in the preamble:
+Your LaTeX project must load the following in the preamble:
 ```
 \usepackage{csquotes}           % Block quotes
 \usepackage{hyperref}           % \autoref{}